nf-core/cageseq/docs/usage.md

 ### `--cutArtifacts`

 Artifacts, generated in the sequencing process, are cut if this flag is not set to false.
 It is possible to specify fasta files containing the belonging adapters with the following arguments.
-If `--cutArtifacts` is set to falase, `--artifacts5end` and `--artifacts3end` is ignored.
+If `--cutArtifacts` is set to false, `--artifacts5end` and `--artifacts3end` is ignored.

 ### `--artifacts5end`